 This document has been structured as follows.
 Chapter 2 describes in what form the data will be stored in the knowledge base.
 It specifies what kind of rules will be present in the knowledge base and how those rules are presented in this document in a readable form.
 Besides that, it also gives a possible basic structure for a rule handling and reasoning mechanism that could be used.
 In chapter 3 the situations that will be described in the knowledge base are given and a short description of the situations is presented.
 That chapter also contains a state diagram that describes the relationships between the situations.
 In chapter 4 an explanation is given why the knowledge base has been translated to an XML format and the XML format itself is discussed.
 Then in the appendices the knowledge base is given in tabular form (appendix A) and in an XML file (appendix B).
-Appendix C describes all controls that are mentioned in the knowledge base and finally in appendix D an explanation of all the abbreviations that are used is given.
+Appendix C is the report of the interview that was conducted with mr. Reisel.
+Appendix D describes all controls that are mentioned in the knowledge base and finally in appendix E an explanation of all the abbreviations that are used is given.